Amethyst-szs/voice-generator/README.md

 - assets
   - Characters
-    - Emotions
-      - Wave Files
+    - Emotion .swave Files

-The character folders lets you pick who is talking in this example.
-The emotions section is where all your "variants" of that character live.
-The wave files inside there must all follow the format of `Emotion Name (same as the folder)1.wav`, `Emotion Name (same as the folder)2.wav`, ect.
+The character folders lets you pick who is talking.
+The emotion section is where all your "variants" of that character live.
 Amethyst is included when downloading the repo and that folder structure is shown below.
+Each emotion is contained in a .swave file, a custom file type used for this program.
+These files are used to allow loading dozens of wave files without needing to go to disk over and over and over to get all the needed files.
+One .swave file contains every source .wav file.
+An example of the folder structure is shown below.

 - assets
   - Amethyst
+    - Asumed.swave
-    - Amused
+    - Angry.swave
-      - Amused1.wav
+    - Depressed.swave
-      - Amused2.wav
+    - Ecstatic.swave
-      - Amused3.wav
+    - Nervous.swave
     - Ect...
-    - Angry
-      - Angry1.wav
-      - Angry2.wav
-      - Angry3.wav
-      - Ect...
-    - Ect...

-This is fully expandable!
-If you make your own blip sounds, add them to the assets folder and assuming you format it correctly, the program will recognize them and work with your wave files!
+## Added new sounds and characters (ADVANCED)

+Wanna create a new character to add to this list?
+Great!
+This guide should teach you how to do it.

+#### Making your source .wav files

+How do you make the blip sounds?
+I used a program called Bfxr to generate the sounds.
+I don't have a ton of advice to give here, just download the program and play around with it.
+Try to keep each sound blip short and you need to make at least 5 variants of that emotion.
+This can be done very easily in Bfxr with the mutation feature it has.

+#### Combining your .wav files into a .swave

+In order to use your new blip sounds in the program, you need to convert them into a .swave file.
+In order to do this, open the command line and move your directory into the root of the program (same place as the `run.bat` file).
+Then run the command `npm start swave` or `node bin/swave.js`.
+This will give you three options.
+The first option wants you to drag and drop the folder containing all of your source .wav files.
+(NOTE: Don't drag and drop all the .wav files, drag and drop the folder).
+After that you will input what the emotion should be called (Case sensitive).
+Lastly, input what character this emotion is for!

+Once you are done with all that, the new emotion will be there the next time you open the program!